 The router in the ISP will have a big table with routes and it will see which is the best match for the destination of the packet and forward the packet onwards.

-Eventually the packet will reach a router which has a route to the specific destination IP address and for forward it on to the recipient.
+Eventually, the packet will reach a router which has a route to the specified destination IP address and for forward it on to the recipient.

 Like a postal address, IP address can be split in up with the first part identifying a general network (like a town or a street) and the second part identifying a specific host (like giving a specific house number).
 When each router looks up the best route, the route it has may match a portion of the address (like a sorting office identifying the correct town to send the mail to) or it could be for the exact address (like the local post office which knows the exact route to the house).